Apple's March event may offer a "Peek" at a new display for the Mac lineup

-We'll be watching Apple's March 8 event in less than 24 hours and added to the numerous existing Apple event predictions is a new display.
+You can follow our ongoing Apple March event live blog today for coverage of all of the latest from Apple including potentially a new display.
 According to Bloomberg's Mark Gurman, "I also wouldn't rule out Apple previewing its next-generation external display...."

 While not infallible, Gurman has an excellent reputation for predicting upcoming Apple releases.
 He stated, "I'm told Apple completed work on it months ago, and the device was due to launch soon after last year's MacBook Pro."
 He doesn't elaborate on this so we're left to wonder why it didn't make an appearance alongside or shortly after the MacBook Pro 14 and 16-inch?
 Was it due to supply chain issues that have befallen the tech industry during the Covid-19 pandemic?